se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 This still describes what happens on each element in Python.
-Python has to loop over the array, doing a lot of work like checking the types, looking up methods, creating and destroying Python objects, when really this could be done much more efficiently if you just had a pre-compiled function to do this.
+Python has to loop over the array, doing a lot of work like checking the types, looking up methods, creating and destroying Python objects, when really this could be done much more efficiently if you just had a pre-compiled function.

 Interpreted languages (like Matlab) as well as a library for Python (NumPy) came upon a solution to this problem, from the original APL: array-at-a-time